ScilifelabDataCentre/RDM-guidelines/external-contribution.md

 ## External contribution process
 The RDM-guidelines repository has an editorial group consisting of members of SciLifeLab's Data Centre and NBIS data management teams.
 We welcome suggestions and contributions to the content of this site.
 This could include, for example, a suggestion for a topic that is not currently covered.
 Alternatively, you can request an update or correction to particular pages.
+If in doubt, you can ask for help by emailing [data-management@scilifelab.se](mailto:data-management@scilifelab.se).

 ### How to work in GitHub